 A big suggestion here is for people who currently are not college seniors is to GET AN INTERNSHIP/JOB IN YOUR INDUSTRY!
-This is so so important because a lot of companies want interns who have already been interns.
-I had an amazing one this summer and even though it didn’t count for credit I knew it would open so many more doors for me.
+This is so so important because a lot of companies want interns who have already been interns elsewhere or at their company.
+I had an amazing internship the summer of 2018 in New York and even though it didn’t count for credit, I knew it would open so many more doors for me.

 Sidenote: Another thing to add here is if you’re in a more creative field, make sure you have a portfolio!
 A lot of social media/communications/graphic design internships ask for one during the original application process.
-I’m in the process of making mine and I might post it once it’s finally completed.
-Add a QR code that links to it on your resume!
+I made one on Wix that showcases the pages of my portfolio that a recruiter could click through.
+A fun and modern twist is to add a QR code that links to it on your resume!

 Experience that might not seem like it is actual experience: